tomfa/mdmaker/README.md

 This can be changed with `--filter-images=YOUR-REGEX`

-These URLs are also changed in the `body` of the original data.
+These URLs are also changed in the content of the original data.

 ### Templates